Rock On 2: Casting

-Kapoor says she and her character Jiah shares little resemblance.
-While she had a sheltered upbringing and would always travel with companies, Jiah on the other hand, is a loner and reclusive character who chooses to remain aloof and would rather live and travel alone.
+Kapoor says she and her character Jiah share little resemblance.
+While she had a sheltered upbringing and would always travel with companies, Jiah is a loner and a reclusive character who chooses to remain aloof and would rather live and travel alone.
 Saudagar would make her undergo a training process in which she spent as much time alone as possible with herself in order for her to connect to her character.
 Travelling to Shillong was in a way helpful for this process as she was away from her family.
 In some instances, she would put up "do not disturb" sign on the door.

 The film also marks the third time that Akhtar plays a father in a feature film after Shaadi Ke Side Effects (2014) and in Wazir (2016).

 The film also includes budding star Priyanshu Painyuli who plays Kapoor's brother, who plays a crucial role in the story.